zhaqenl/zhaqenl.github.io/en/src/clon.md

 In my pursuit of creating a Common Lisp successor of [pell](https://github.com/ebzzry/pell), a host availability monitor, I stumbled upon [Clon](https://www.lrde.epita.fr/~didier/software/lisp/clon.php).
-In hopes of _taste-testing_ Clon, first, I went on to create an experimental subsystem of [scripts](https://github.com/ebzzry/scripts) called _mksum_ and towards the end of this guide, I will talk a bit about the main differences between that experiment and _pell._
+In hopes of taste-testing Clon, first, I went on to create the mksum subsystem of [scripts](https://github.com/ebzzry/scripts) and towards the end of this guide, I will talk a bit about the main differences between that experiment and pell._

 Table of Contents